-Auto insurance companies have one goal: to get out of paying for damages, or to pay the least amount as possible.
-Dealing with auto insurance companies while you’re recovering from an auto accident is the last thing you’ll want to do, so let our team of experienced car accident attorney deal with the auto insurance companies for you.
-Our expert lawyers will secure you the maximum, most fair settlement you’re entitled to.
+Auto insurance companies have one goal: to get out of paying for damages or to pay the least amount as possible.
+Dealing with auto insurance companies while you’re recovering from an car accident is the last thing you’ll want to do, so let our team of experienced car accident lawyers deal with the auto insurance companies for you.
+Our expert lawyers will secure you the maximum, the fairest settlement you’re entitled to.

 Causes of Car Accidents

 However, the most common causes of car accidents are:

 - Distracted driving: This includes drivers who are distracted by texting or otherwise using their phones, noisy passengers (such as children,) eating, putting on makeup, or watching videos instead of the road.